Interprofessional Education (IPE)

 The IPE Committee has goals for both the upcoming school year and the future.
 Some goals for the upcoming school year include:

-- Dissemination of efforts
+- Dissemination of efforts through publications and presentations

 - Maintain repository of IPE activities across campus